kora-projects/kora-docs/mkdocs/docs/v2/en/guides/testing-integration.md

 ## What You'll Need { #youll-need }

-- JDK 17 or later
+- JDK 25 or later
-- Gradle 7+
+- Gradle 9+ (the reference applications use Gradle Wrapper `9.5.1`)
 - Docker (for Testcontainers)
 - A text editor or IDE
 - Completed [Database Integration](database-jdbc.md) guide